rust-in-blockchain/rust-in-blockchain/draft/Rust in Blockchain #7 - Dec 2019.md

 So now there are _two_ Rust implementations of Zcash, including [parity-zcash] (which presumably inherits the original Zebra codebase).

-According to the [Zcash roadmap][zcr], in the future Zebra will be "the bedrock of our engineering output".
+According to the [Zcash Foundation roadmap][zcr], in the future Zebra will be "the bedrock of our engineering output".
 So it seems like Zcash is all-in on Rust!

 Rust is awesome for blockchain, y'all.